 Program staff, however, may be unfamiliar with emerging groups.
 Further, OSI recognizes the importance of remaining open to new ideas and strategies.
 For those reasons, OSI accepts and reviews short Letters of Inquiry from groups that are aligned with its goals.

 Before submitting a Letter of Inquiry, groups are encouraged to review the program pages for the Criminal and Juvenile Justice, Education and Youth Development, and Addiction and Health Equity programs to learn more about their goals and campaigns and to see if there is a good fit.
 Individuals interested in the Community Fellowships program should submit an application by the due date, which is early in the year.

 There are a few parameters:

 - The proposed work must support one of Open Society Institute-Baltimore’s three program areas: Criminal and Juvenile Justice, Education and Youth Development, and Addiction and Health Equity programs.
 (The Fellowships Program is an exception.
-Guidelines here.)
+Guidelines are here.)

 - The proposed work must focus on Baltimore or, if state-based, must significantly benefit Baltimore.

 - Open Society Institute-Baltimore does not support capital campaigns, events, endowments, scholarship, travel, and grants to individuals other than Community Fellowships.

 - Briefly describe the organization, its mission and its history.